ivmai/bdwgc/docs/scale.md

 primitives thus perform slightly worse than without `-DTHREAD_LOCAL_ALLOC`, and should be avoided in time-critical code.

-(The results using `pthread_mutex_lock` directly for allocation locking would have been worse still, at least for older versions of linuxthreads.
-With `-DTHREAD_LOCAL_ALLOC`, we first repeatedly try to acquire the lock with `pthread_mutex_try_lock`, busy-waiting between attempts.
+(The results using `pthread_mutex_lock` directly for acquiring the allocator lock would have been worse still, at least for older versions of linuxthreads.
+With `-DTHREAD_LOCAL_ALLOC`, we first repeatedly try to acquire the allocator lock with `pthread_mutex_try_lock`, busy-waiting between attempts.
 After a fixed number of attempts, we use `pthread_mutex_lock`.)

 These measurements do not use incremental collection, nor was prefetching enabled in the marker.
 We used the C version of the benchmark.
 All